nicoptere/raymarching-for-THREE/README.md

         this.material.uniforms.raymarchPrecision.value = .01;

-if you need more accurate renders, increase the raymarchMaximumDistance and lower the raymarchPrecision.
+if you need more accurate renders, increase the raymarchMaximumDistance and lower the raymarchPrecision like so:

+        //update with default values
+        rm.update();

+        //override default raymarchMaximumDistance
+        if( rm.material != null )
+        {
+            rm.material.uniforms.raymarchMaximumDistance.value = rm.camera.position.length() * 4;
+            rm.material.uniforms.raymarchPrecision.value = 0.01;
+        }

+        //render with new uniform values
+        rm.render();

 also, the raymarching steps count is set directly in the shader like [here](https://github.com/nicoptere/raymarching-for-THREE/blob/master/glsl/fragment.glsl#L130)